Ongoing Projects

 SARS-CoV-2 seroprevalence in asymptomatic individuals

 To determine if someone has been exposed to SARS-CoV-2, testing for antibodies in blood could be useful.
 People with mild disease can develop antibodies within about a week.
 The process through which people develop antibodies against SARS-CoV-2 (like any other virus) is called seroconversion.
 Antibodies generally last for months after an infection.
-For SARS-CoV-2, we do not know for sure how long these antibodies last, and to what extent they can recognize other coronaviruses (i.e. cross-reactive), including common ones, and finally if these antibodies confer protection against future disease occurrence.
-This research aims to address some of these scientific knowledge gaps.
+For SARS-CoV-2, we do not know to what extent they can recognize other coronaviruses such common ones, and how these antibodies can protect or enhance disease following a SARS-CoV-2 infection.

 Tracking COVID-19 for safer schools

 The main objective of this study is to determine the extent to which school workers can be exposed to COVID-19 as part of their occupation.
-Results of this study will be used to develop strategies to help make Canadian schools safer for everyone.
+Results of this study have been used to develop strategies to help make Canadian schools safer for everyone.
+This project has been completed.
+Check out our latest study findings by visiting this link: https://www.bcchr.ca/COVIDatschools

 Immunogenicity of current SARS-CoV-2 vaccine schedules currently used in Canada